omgnetwork/elixir-omg/docs/exit_validation.md

   - the user needs to have the ability to spend their UTXOs at any time, thereby requiring more stringent validity checking of exits

 ### Example cases for above actions:
 1. The exit is processed *after* the tx that invalidates it, so it is known to be invalid from the start.
-Should emit an `:invalid_exit` event.
+Causes an `:invalid_exit` event.
-2. The exit is processed *before* the tx that invalidates it and the tx is within `sla_margin` period, so the child chain is still valid.
+2. The exit is processed *before* the tx that invalidates it and the tx occurs *before* `finalization - sla_margin`, so the child chain is still valid.
 Causes an `:invalid_exit` event.
-3. The exit is processed *before* the tx that invalidates it, but the tx occurs *after* `sla_margin` period, so the child chain is byzantine.
+3. The exit is processed *before* the tx that invalidates it, but the tx occurs *after* `finalization - sla_margin`, so the child chain is byzantine.
-Causes to emit an `:unchallenged_exit` event.
+Causes an `:unchallenged_exit` event.
-3. An invalid exit is still unchallenged after `sla_margin` period, so the child chain is jeopardized.
+4. An invalid exit is still unchallenged after `finalization - sla_margin`, so the child chain is jeopardized.
-Causes to emit an `:unchallenged_exit` event.
+Causes an `:unchallenged_exit` event.
-4. (optional) Continuation of cases (1) or (2) where the exit never gets challenged and finalizes.
+5. (optional) Continuation of cases (1) or (2) where the exit never gets challenged and finalizes.
-Causes to emit an `:invalid_finalization` event
+Causes an `:invalid_finalization` event.

 ### Solution for above cases:
 2. `ExitProcessor` pulls open exit requests from root chain contract logs, as soon as they're `eth_exit_finality_margin` blocks old (~12 blocks)
 3. For every open exit request run `State.utxo_exists?` method
     * if `true` -> noop,
     * if `false` -> emit `:invalid_exit` event  which leads to challenge
-    * if `false` and there is less than `sla_margin` time till finalization -> `:unchallenged_exit`
+    * if `false` and there is less than `sla_margin` time until finalization -> `:unchallenged_exit`
 4. Spend utxos in `State` on exit finalization or challenging
 5. `ExitProcessor` recognizes exits that are (as seen at the tip of the root chain) already gone, when pulled from old  logs.
 This prevents spurious event raising during syncing.